Voice of the Arabs or Nasserist mouthpiece?

 Despite being the product of the imaginings of Western orientalists on Egypt and despite being driven mainly by a newly emerged middle class and educated elite, these nationalist movements seem to have appealed to the vast majority of Egyptians who suffered from foreign occupation.
 The struggle against the remnants of British rule and the privileged class of Turks remained in the 1930s and in the 1940s.
 In 1952, a secret movement within the army called the Free Officers Association brought this long struggle against the monarchy and British rule almost to an end when they carried out a coup against King Farouq and forced him into exile.

 The rise of Egyptian military officers to power caused tragic changes in the development of Egyptian nationalism.
 For the first time, national sentiments were propagated by the official government and the new ruling elite instead of being directed against them.
-Also for the first time, the mass 's potential in building national consensus was exploited by the state.
-It was a brand of nationalism that capitalised on the ‘supra-Egyptianism' that had been building over the preceding two decades; one that centred on Arab nationalism, anti-imperialism and .
+Also for the first time, the mass ‘s potential in building national consensus was exploited by the state.
+It was a brand of nationalism that capitalised on the ‘supra-Egyptianism’ that had been building over the preceding two decades; one that centred on Arab nationalism, anti- and socialism.
 However, the new leadership developed an authoritarian single-party regime and cracked down on all the democratic, or rather semi-democratic, institutions the country had built up during its struggle against imperialism and the monarchy, such as the parliament and political parties.

-Despite developing socialist policies, such as the wide-scale redistribution of land, the nationalisation of most key industries and enterprises, the new leadership heavily cracked down on protests, labour strikes and any form of dissidence or opposition.
+Despite developing socialist policies, such as the wide-scale redistribution of land, the nationalisation of most key industries and enterprises, the new leadership heavily cracked down on protests, labour strikes and any form of dissidence or .
 Less than three weeks after the Armed Forces took over power, two teenage labour activists were sentenced to death, for taking part in a strike in the Delta city of Kafr al-Dawar before a military court.
 In 1953, they made the decision to dissolve all political parties including al-Wafd, which was the major political party at the time which had emerged from the nationalist anti-colonial movement of 1919.

 For obvious reasons, these political change took a heavy toll on the media scene.
 The relatively pluralistic and vibrant media scene that had prevailed before the 1952 revolution and was defined by the dynamism of the political scene and the struggle for independence was replaced by a much more monolithic and strictly monitored media environment after 1952.
 Newspapers which existed before the 1952 revolution started to be closed by the government, one after the other, and many journalists were jailed in the process.